-The surveys should be conducted on an annual basis during the late summer and early fall (August 1-October 15), during the time of the year when bucks have identifiable antlers and fawns are old enough to be up and moving around yet still small enough to be recognized as fawns.
-Replicating the spotlight census 3 to 4 times during the annual census period will increase the sample size and improve the population estimates.
+The surveys should be conducted on an annual basis during the late summer and early fall (August 1-September 15), during the time of the year when bucks have identifiable antlers and fawns are old enough to be up and moving around yet still small enough to be recognized as fawns.
+Replicating the spotlight census 3 to 5 times (a minimum of 15 surveyed miles) during the annual census period will increase the sample size and improve the population estimates.
 A minimum of 100 daylight observations (or as many as practical) of deer should be recorded.
 Binoculars should be used to aid in identifying deer.

-The aerial (helicopter) census technique is another deer census technique that can possibly be used in central Texas, but it is not well-suited for estimating deer density (number of deer) in areas with dense woody cover and/or a tall overstory of trees.
+The aerial (helicopter) census technique is another deer census technique that can possibly be used in central Texas, but it is not well-suited for estimating deer density (number of deer) in areas with dense woody cover and/or a tall overstory of trees which is typical of most of the Post Oak Savannah and Blackland Prairie.
 The greatest values of an aerial census are the herd composition and buck antler quality estimates that can be made by observing a large sample size of deer in a short period of time.
 A total coverage aerial census could be used periodically, perhaps every 3-5 years, to verify and support density, herd composition, and antlered buck quality estimates derived from annual spotlight censuses and incidental observations.